-The automotive industry faces the biggest opportunities and threats in 100 years
+Biggest opportunities and threats in 100 years

 The acronym “CASE” means Connectivity / Connected vehicles, Autonomous Driving, Sharing / Services/ Subscription and Electrification.
 Those words are important concepts and technologies to disrupt the automotive industry.
-For instance, if more and more people use the ride-sharing services, the less cars are sold or produced.
-Unfortunately the pandemic changes this trend a lot since lots of people take care of their sanitary condition more than before and want to keep their own cars.
+For instance, if more people use the ride-sharing services, the less cars are sold or produced.
+Unfortunately, the pandemic changes this trend a lot.
+This is because lots of people take care of their sanitary condition more than before.
+As a result, they want to keep their own cars.

 The next important question is how to realize both software and hardware development.
 There are clear differences in terms of People, Culture and Organization between hardware companies and software.
 Hardware companies value predictability, stability, efficiency and control.
 On the other hand, software companies take care of search, speed, autonomy and flexibility.

 Another way is to collaborate with another player in different industry.
 The collaboration between BYD, which is one of biggest Chinese Electric Vehicle manufacturer, and Didi Chuxing, which is Chinese ride-hailing company is a good example.
 When the company cooperate with other company in the different industry, there are pros and cons.